fosspill/glimmer/README.md

-# Glimmer: Highspell Mobile Client
+# Glimmer ✨

-Welcome Glimmer✨.
-This is a mobile client trying to be a "Highlite Lite" for us Android plebs.
+Hello!
+Welcome to Glimmer.
+This is a lightweight mobile client for Highspell, designed to be a "Highlite Lite" for Android.

-The main goal of this project is to make the game run in the background, but also provide in-game alerts much like Highlite.
+Its main purpose is to keep the game running in the background and provide helpful in-game alerts, similar to Highlite.

-## Core Features
+## What's Inside?

-*   **Custom Game Launcher:** Select a server and toggle various client settings before starting the game.
+*   **Custom Launcher:** Pick your server and tweak settings before you hop in.

-*   **Keep Screen On:** An option to prevent the device from sleeping while the game is active.

-*   **In-Game Event Notifiers:** The client can send Android system notifications for important events:

-    *   **AFK Alert:** Notifies you when your character has been idle for a set period.

-    *   **Low Health Alert:** A warning when your character's health drops below 20%.

-*   **Background Service:** A foreground service keeps the game connection alive and notifies you that the game is running when the app is in the background.
+*   **Always Awake:** A toggle to keep your screen on while you play.

+*   **Helpful Alerts:** Get notifications for important events, like being **idle** for too long or having **low health**.

+*   **World Map:** A handy map overlay to see where you are. 🗺️

+*   **Runs in the Background:** Keeps your game alive, even when you switch apps.

-## How It Works: The Magic Behind Glimmer
+## How the Magic Happens 🪄

-The project uses a hybrid approach, combining a native Android with https://highspell.com.
-It's built on the **Capacitor** framework, which allows us to bridge web code and native Android features seamlessly.

-Here's a step-by-step look at the architecture:

-### 1\.
-The Launcher (`index.html`)

-This is the first screen you see.
-It's a simple HTML page styled with CSS to create the "Glimmer" theme.
-It uses Capacitor plugins to save your settings (like which alerts are on) and to keep the screen awake.
-When you press "Play Now," it calls our custom native plugin to start the game.

-### 2\.
-Loading the Game (`GlimmerPlugin.java`)

-This is our own custom Capacitor plugin, created to handle the specific way Highspell loads its game.
-It receives the selected server from the launcher, makes a request to the game's server to get the game's HTML, and then passes that HTML to our main Android activity.

-### 3\.
-The Main Hub (`MainActivity.java`)

-This is the heart of our Android app.
-It contains the `WebView` that will run the game.
-Its most important job is **script injection**.
-Before loading the game's HTML, it inserts our own custom JavaScript file (`injected-script.js`) into it.
-It also manages the background service and sets up the "native bridge" for communication.

-### 4\.
-The Injected Script (`injected-script.js`)

-This script is our "agent" inside the game.
-It listens (read-only) to the web traffic and sockets used by highspell  By watching and analysing the received data, it can detect when you go idle or have low health.

-### 5\.
-The Native Bridge (`GlimmerNativeBridge.java`)

-This class acts as the translator between our JavaScript and native Android worlds.
-When the injected script detects an event (like low health), it calls a function on this bridge.

-### 6\.
-Background Service (`ForegroundService.java`)

-To make sure the game connection is not terminated when you switch apps, we use a `ForegroundService`.
-When you minimize the app, this service starts and displays a persistent notification that Glimmer is running.
-This tells the Android operating system to keep our app alive.
+Glimmer uses  **Capacitor** to wrap the Highspell web game in a native Android shell.

+The flow is pretty simple:

+1. It all starts in the **Launcher**, a simple web page.
+Hitting "Play" tells the native Android app to start the game.

+2. The app fetches the game's HTML from the Highspell server.

+3. Before loading the game, it injects a special **script**.

+4. This script watches the game's network traffic from the inside to detect events like low health or being idle.

+5. When an event happens, the script uses a **native bridge** to tell the Android app to send a notification.

+6. If you switch apps, a **Foreground Service** keeps the game connected.

-## ✨ Acknowledgements & Community
+## ✨ Shoutouts & Thank Yous

-This project stands on the shoulders of giants and wouldn't exist without the brilliant work of others in the Highspell community.
-A huge, heartfelt thank you goes out to:
+Glimmer is heavily inspired by the amazing work of others in the Highspell community.
+A huge thank you to:

 *   **Highl1te / KKonaOG**: For the incredible [HighliteDesktop](https://github.com/Highl1te/HighliteDesktop/) and  [Plugins](https://github.com/Highl1te/Plugins) repositories.
-Your work was the primary inspiration and provided a clear blueprint for how a custom client could be built.
+As well as the world map at [highlite.dev](https://highlite.dev).
+This is main inspiration and blueprint for Glimmer, the functionality and directly feeds the worldmap.

-*   **CodyBrunson**: For the clever [Idle-Alert](https://github.com/CodyBrunson/Idle-Alert) plugin.
-This project was the direct spark for Glimmer's notification features, AFK Alert and general plugin design.
+*   **CodyBrunson**: For the clever [Idle-Alert](https://github.com/CodyBrunson/Idle-Alert) plugin, which sparked the idea for Glimmer's notification features.

-Your code and methods were an invaluable learning resource.
-Thank you for paving the way!
+Thank you all for sharing your work and paving the way!

-## Project Status & To-Do List
+## Project Status

-This section gives a clear picture of what's working and what needs to be done next.

-### What's Working:
+Here's a quick look at what's currently working:

-*   **UI & Settings:** The launcher is fully functional.
-Settings are correctly saved and loaded.
+*   The launcher and its settings are fully functional.

-*   **Game Loading:** The plugin successfully fetches and loads the game HTML.

-*   **Script Injection:** `MainActivity` correctly injects the script into the WebView.
+*   The helper script is injected into the game correctly.

-*   **JS to Native Communication:** The JavaScript code correctly calls the native bridge when alerts are triggered.
+*   The script communicates with native notifications as intended.

-*   **Foreground Service:** The service starts and stops correctly with the app's lifecycle. currently under development
+*   The background service correctly keeps the app alive.

-### To Do:
-* Fix foreground service (make sure app is not battery optimized?)
-* Make app fullscreen
-* Make game performance mode by default?
-Set useragent to mobile, maybe?
-* Research world map possibilities